 All these tools from Nature & our own Bodies systems have been paramount to my ongoing Mental Health healing process, which I feel is a long, nonlinear yet rewarding journey.
 I am passionate that by individually embracing our own unique diversity of how we are all wired differently, that this has become my favourite tool & I believe once we understand how we work, we can find where we fit in & step out of our comfort zones.
 This has been my experience & I feel very fortunate working in this role & hope that we as a team help others to find this place within themselves know they are not alone & find ways to spark healing processes for themselves too.

-Angela Thornton – Peer Tutor
+Angela Thornton – Lived Experience Tutor

 I attended the Recovery College as a student whilst recovering from a mental health illness, this gave me a safe and secure place to learn about my emotions and find my own personal coping strategies.
 I have a background working in administration, counselling and addiction support services, specifically trained in group work.
 I also have a strong interest in self-development and spirituality.